chapel-lang/chapel/doc/rst/language/spec/statements.rst

 When the left-hand side is of a numerical type, there is an implicit conversion (:ref:`Implicit_Conversions`) of the right-hand side expression to the type of the left-hand side expression.
-Additionally, for simple assignment, if the left-hand side is of Boolean type, the right-hand side is implicitly converted to the type of the left-hand side (i.e. a ``bool(?w)`` with the same width ``w``).

 For simple assignment, the validity and semantics of assigning between classes (:ref:`Class_Assignment`),